Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Introduction

 \section{Introduction}

-Online social media is a primary arena for public discourse and collective sense‑making, yet it often generates polarization, echo chambers, harassment, and norm violations that co‑evolve with moderation and platform design \cite{cinelli2021echo,avalle2024persis,pandita2024roots,neuman2024affect}.
-Studying such dynamics \textit{in vivo} is increasingly difficult in the post‑API era due to ethical, access, and reproducibility constraints \cite{mimizuka2025postapi}.
-Complementary to traditional agent‑based models, recent LLM‑based simulations embed language‑model agents in platform‑faithful environments to test whether recognizable online regularities emerge from culturally informed, norm‑conditioned interactions \cite{anthis2025llm-a,vezhnevets2023concor,larooij2025do,adornetto2025genera}.
+Online social media is a primary arena for public discourse and collective sense-making, yet it often generates polarization, echo chambers, harassment, and norm violations that co-evolve with moderation and platform design \cite{cinelli2021echo,avalle2024persis,pandita2024roots,neuman2024affect}.
+Studying such dynamics \textit{in vivo} is increasingly difficult in the post-API era due to ethical issues, limited access, and reproducibility constraints \cite{mimizuka2025postapi}.
+Complementary to traditional agent-based models, recent LLM-based simulations embed language-model agents in platform-faithful environments to test whether recognizable online regularities emerge from culturally informed, norm-conditioned interactions \cite{anthis2025llm-a,vezhnevets2023genera,larooij2025do}.
+However, generating realistic contentious and toxic discourse remains challenging: standard aligned models tend toward politeness and consensus, poorly suited to simulate the disagreements and norm violations that drive real online dynamics.
+Moreover, generative agent-based modeling faces a central methodological challenge: rigorous validation frameworks remain underdeveloped \cite{larooij2025do,li2024compre}.
+Recent reviews find that most studies rely on subjective ``believability'' assessments rather than quantitative comparison with empirical data, and nearly all report results from single simulation runs, akin to drawing conclusions from a single case study \cite{larooij2025do}.
+Newly emerging proposals thus caution against treating LLM outputs as substitutes for human participants without explicit empirical checks \cite{adornetto2025genera,lin2025fallacies}.
+Even when multi-user discussions appear realistic, conversational realism does not guarantee that platform-level structures and distributions match the target system \cite{bouleimen_collective_turing,mayor2025spoken,ngcarley_llm_bots}.
+Ground truth for validating that agents act as the persons they simulate is rarely accessible, and the black-box nature of LLMs intensifies interpretability problems \cite{adornetto2025genera}.

-As online platforms begin to mix people and artificial users in the future, human–machine interactions will become an increasingly important subject of social‑science research \cite{tsvetkova2024new}.
-We take a first step by studying machine–machine interaction in a thread‑and‑feed community.
-We treat LLM agents as carriers of cultural knowledge and conversational norms \cite{brinkmann2023machin-a}, and ask whether they can share, remix, and react to content in ways that yield familiar social‑media patterns—without explicit rules shaping the results.
-These machine–machine baselines show what AI agents alone can produce and set the stage for later human–machine studies, where even suspected machine presence may change how people act \cite{tsvetkova2024new}.
-We report a representative 30‑day run.
+As online platforms begin to mix people and artificial users in the future, human-machine interactions will become an increasingly important subject of social-science research \cite{tsvetkova2024new}.
+Understanding what AI agents alone can produce in a social media environment provides a critical baseline for later human-machine studies, where even suspected machine presence may change how people act.
+The present work presents a first step toward this goal, by studying machine-machine interaction in a Reddit-like forum.
+We treat LLM agents as carriers of cultural knowledge and conversational norms \cite{brinkmann2023machin-a}, and ask whether they can share, remix, and react to content in ways that yield familiar social-media patterns, without agents being given a specific aim or over-control of their behavior.